maticnetwork/nightfall-sdk/README.md

 ##### Finalise withdrawal

-After initiating a withdrawal you will get a `withdrawTxHash`.
-To finalise a withdrawal should update `withdrawTxHash` in `/txWithdrawalFinalise.ts`.
-Then by executing the script below, you will finalise the withdrawal and get the funds back to L1.
+After initiating a withdrawal you will get a `withdrawTxHashL2`.
+To finalise a withdrawal you should update `withdrawTxHashL2` in `/txWithdrawalFinalise.ts`.
+Run the script after the cooling off period to get the funds back to L1.

 ```
 npm run-script eg:finalise-withdrawal:[network]